Metals · 2024

 +Is there Boron in Simi Valley, CA tap water?

-Yes — Simi Valley, CA's 2024 Consumer Confidence Report lists Boron at 0.28 mg/L. Simi Valley, CA's 2024 Boron measurement is below the federal limit of 1 mg/L (Public health goal).
+Yes — Simi Valley, CA's 2024 Consumer Confidence Report lists Boron at 0.28 mg/L. Simi Valley, CA's 2024 report shows Boron detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Boron in drinking water?